-Why water towers in New York City?
-They don’t really look like they belong, do they?
-Scattered throughout the streets and avenues, especially in Manhattan, they are critical the city’s existence.
-But why?
+Why do we have water towers in New York City?
+They look out of place, a throwback, even after you’ve grown used to them.
+Scattered throughout the streets and avenues, especially in Manhattan, they’re critical the city’s existence.

 It’s ironic that a city made by water can’t live without towers storing fresh water piped in from 19 upstate lakes.
 Blame it on the subways.

 On weekdays, subways carry hundreds of thousands into Manhattan for work.
 Manhattan grew taller because businesses needed desk space for the daily influx.

 Real estate values increased, and apartment buildings shot up.
 Architects designed passenger elevators to go higher and faster, but you can forget about the whole thing without water towers.